 Fullscreen messages include a Footer field.
 The footer functions as a button, and it is configured in the same way as the other buttons.
 They are presented in separate panes: Footer and Buttons.

-Only Adaptive Links created in the dashboard will appear in the dropdown list.
+- Only adaptive links created in the dashboard will appear in the actions list.